mahdibouaziz/client-go-kubernetes/readme.md

 for example, when we try to list all the pods, we can specify some kind of filter with the help of apimachinery

-# DEMO: Writing an app to get all the pods from the default namespace
+# DEMO: Writing an app (outside the cluster) to get all the pods from the default namespace

 we need to initialize a Go project: